earlyprint/earlyprint.github.io/_posts/2019-07-09-eebo-tcp-projects.markdown

 summary: A brief look at projects and analytic tools that rely on EEBO-TCP for their datasets.
 ---

-##Distant Reading for Close Analysis: Projects Building on EEBO-TCP

 As scholarly citation of EEBO-TCP has increased in frequency (as described in an earlier blog post), so have the number of other projects that rely on EEBO-TCP for their datasets.